Generative Spoken Dialogue Language Modeling: Introduction

 \section{Introduction}

 In natural conversations, speakers spontaneously coordinate who is currently speaking and when the other person will speak next.
 As a result, conversations end up being a fluent succession of \textit{turns} without much overlapping speech or long stretches of silence.
-Of course, silences and overlaps also occur naturally and they carry significant information which is interpreted within the conversation itself.
+Of course, silences and overlaps also occur naturally and they carry significant information which is interpreted within the conversation setting.
 For instance, when overlapping speech occurs it often contains content-neutral verbal information (e.g., "hmm", "yeah") or non-verbal vocalization (e.g., laughter), used to convey a listening attitude (back-chanelling) \cite{yngve1970getting,schegloff1982discourse}.
-Short silences between turns do occur and show both cross-cultural variations and universal dependence on dialogue related variables, for instance, straight and positive answers to questions are typically faster than non responses or negative responses \cite{stivers2009universals}.
+Short silences between turns do occur and show both cross-cultural variations and universal dependence on dialogue related variables, for instance, straight and positive answers to questions are typically faster than non-responses or negative responses \cite{stivers2009universals}.

-All of this coordination is natural to humans, and starts to be learned at an early age by infants \cite{nguyensystematic}.
-In contrast, turn taking remains a challenging area of research in human/machine interactions \cite{skantze2021turn}.
+All of this \textit{turn-taking} coordination is natural to humans, and starts to be learned at an early age by infants \cite{nguyensystematic}.
+In contrast, it remains a challenging area of research in human/machine interactions \cite{skantze2021turn}.
 One of the reason is that much of the research into natural dialogue modeling is taking place with text-based interfaces.
-Here, the coordination problem is pretty much focused on semantic coherence and appropriateness of the artificial agent in interaction with a human (see \citealp{ni2021dialoguereview} for a review).
+Here, the coordination problem is primarily focused on semantic coherence and appropriateness of the artificial agent in interaction with a human (see \citealp{ni2021dialoguereview} for a review).
 The turn-taking problem itself is being taken care of by an artificially imposed walkie talkie arrangement; each agent is writing in turn and signalling the end of it's turn by pressing carriage return.